stephaniezablocki/bigInteger/README.md

 - The operators supported are +, -, *, /, and ^.
 - There is no support for invalid expressions.

 If I redid the program I would make the functions self-contained instead of using global variables, because I wasn't able to write modular test cases this way.
-Also, I would make an array of strings (where each string is just one number or operator) rather than an array of Element types.
-That way I would be able to distinguish characters from integers without a separate corresponding array.
-It would be more readable and more efficient since ints and strings are both 4 bytes, so not having the extra bool array would save space.
+Also, I would nix the parse() and inToPost() functions in favor of just passing the input string to the postfix evaluator.
+The reason I had wanted to separate numbers and operations into elements was to keep multi-digit numbers in tact.
+However, I believe that it would be easier to have a short helper function to check the next characters in the string for multiple digits.
+This would make checking the type of character (number or operator) easier because there is no distinction in the union.
+This would also be more readable and more efficient since ints and strings are both 4 bytes, so not having the extra bool array would save space.

-Skills I learned:
-- Pointers
-- Unions
-- Stacks in C++
-- Return type constraints in C++
-- Debugging in VS Code